eksctl-io/eksctl/userdocs/src/usage/gitops.md

 ```

 To install Flux v1 components into a new cluster as part of a `create cluster`
-operation, simply add the above configuration to your config file.
+operation, simply add the above configuration to your config file, and run the create
+command as normal.

 Note that, by default, `eksctl enable repo` installs [Flux Helm Operator](https://github.com/fluxcd/helm-operator) with Helm v3 support.
 To disable the installation of the Helm Operator, pass the flag `--with-helm=false` or set `git.operator.withHelm` to `false`.